Potential of Renewable Energy in Japan

 To achieve these goals, in October 2020, Hiroshi Kajiyama, Japan’s economy minister, revealed ambitious plans to make renewable energy a major power source within the local energy mix.

 Under the current plans, Japan aims to ensure that renewables meet up to 24% of its electricity needs by 2030.
 As of 2018, the share is 17%.
 The targeted growth rate isn’t significant, since other much less technologically-advanced countries in the region like the Philippines, for example, aim at a 35% total share of renewables for the same period, while others are aiming at figures of approximately 25% by 2025.
 Although a bit conservative, Japan’s goals are a step in the right direction.

-To ease the process, the Government plans to introduce a new strategic energy plan in 2021.
+To ease the process, the government plans to introduce a new strategic energy plan in 2021.
 The country will devote a bigger slice of the budget to foster renewable energy development in the country.
-Besides, it will focus on improving transparency and easing the electric power industry in planning and making investment decisions on future projects.
+This will focus on improving transparency and make it easier for the electric power industry regarding planning and investment decisions on future projects.

-Japan aims to ease renewable energy adoption through various factors.
-These include shifting concerns around energy security, new policies to stimulate investment in renewable energy, mounting private sector activism in climate initiatives, and more.
-All this makes the country a potentially attractive soil for long-term profit in renewables and across the energy transition spectrum, including clean tech, grid flexibility, and storage.
-While the road towards renewable energy dominance in the country’s mix won’t be smooth, it is indeed feasible and will unlock a plethora of clean energy investment opportunities.
+Japan aims to ease renewable energy adoption through several ways.
+These include shifting concerns around energy security, new policies to stimulate investment in renewable energy and mounting private sector activism in climate initiatives.
+All this makes the country a potentially attractive destination for long-term profit in renewables and across the energy transition spectrum, including clean tech, grid flexibility and storage.
+While the road towards renewable energy dominance in the country’s mix won’t be smooth, it is indeed feasible and will unlock several clean energy investment opportunities.

 by Viktor Tachev